Skhila/Students/Readme.md

 # Students Management Service

 ## Overview
-This service manages universities and faculties, providing endpoints for retrieving and updating university and faculty data.
+This service manages universities, faculties, and students, providing endpoints for retrieving and updating university, faculty, and student data.

 ## Technologies Used
 - Java